HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/installing_dx/windows/inst_iim-windows.md

 The IBM Installation Manager is used to install installation packages such as HCL Digital Experience and IBM WebSphere Application Server.

 ## Procedure
+    !!! warning
+        Due to incompatibilities between recent IIM levels and DX install packages, do not update IBM Installation Manager to version 1.10

 If you do not have an existing Installation Manager, then complete the following procedure:

 1. Start all servers and applications that require a port number to avoid port conflicts when installing HCL Portal.